 With few exceptions, KLP hedges its portfolios against currency fluctuations.
-The Company therefore has little exchange rate risk.
-It was, however, agreed to reduce the amount of hedging for global equities in developed markets, and this was reduced to 70 per cent in 2017 and to 60 per cent in 2018.
-No significant changes are expected in 2019.
+The hedging rate for global equities in developed markets is around 60 per cent.
+No significant changes are expected in 2020.
 The Company will therefore continue to have little exchange rate risk across all portfolios.

-There were no significant changes in market risk in 2018.
+There were no significant changes in market risk in 2019, but the equity portion increased slightly.